Kyle-Ye/XcodeLLMEligible/README.md

 > Xcode LLM is only supported on macOS 15.0+
 >
 > Apple Intelligence is only supported on macOS 15.1+
+>
+> XcodeLLM, Apple Intelligence and ChatGPT integration have been tested normally on Mac mini (M4 Pro, 2024) + macOS 15.2.

 ![Screenshot](images/XcodeLLM/screenshot.png)